Written by Anujith SinghPublished Updated

 What an internal link audit is

-An internal link audit is a systematic review of how pages on your site link to each other.
-It examines which pages are well-connected, which are isolated, which links are broken, and whether your linking structure supports the way you want Google to understand your content.
+An internal link audit examines how pages across your site connect to each other.
+It identifies which pages are well-connected, which sit isolated, where links are broken, and whether your linking structure helps Google understand your content hierarchy.

 What you find

-Think of it as a health check for your site's nervous system.
-Links are how information and authority flow between pages.
-When connections are weak or broken, the whole system underperforms.
+Think of it as checking your site's circulatory system.
+Links are how value flows between pages.
+When connections are weak, isolated, or broken, the whole ecosystem underperforms.

 Why internal link audits matter